Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 For example, alcohol is widely available in tourist areas like Kathmandu, Pokhara, and popular trekking routes.
 You can try local beers, such as Kathmandu and Everest, and international brands in most restaurants, bars, and hotels catering to tourists.

-However, in more religious or rural regions, drinking alcohol in public or near temples might be frowned upon.
+However, in more religious or rural regions, drinking alcohol in public or near temples might be frowned upon – as with many countries.
 It’s best to be respectful of local customs, especially in areas where people may have stricter religious practices.

 We didn’t drink alcohol during our visit to Nepal—yes, it’s surprising coming from Ireland!
 But honestly, who wants to start a multi-day hike with a headache?
 The altitude will give you one all on its own!